bardia16/TelProxy/README.md

 **Local Storage Only**: Configure only API credentials or bot token - proxies saved to JSON and SQLite database

-**Combined Method (Recommended)**: Configure API credentials/bot token + output channel - proxies posted to Telegram with automatic pinning and historical tracking
+**Combined Method (Recommended)**: Configure API credentials/bot token + output channel - proxies posted to Telegram with automatic pinning and historical tracking.
+Only the top N best-performing proxies (lowest ping times) are posted.

 ## Project Structure